 What is supervision?

 Working therapists attend regular supervision.
-It is required by my membership organisation, the BACP.
+It is required by my membership organisation, the NCS.
 Supervision is a confidential discussion of my work, and my practice in general, with another therapist on a regular basis.
 This can be in a group or one-to-one.
-It ensures that I provide the best service to you.
+It helps ensure that I provide the best service to you.

 What is mentoring/consultancy?